Soy vs Whey Protein – A Comparison

 Browse through any online supplement store, or take a look at the shelves of a supplement store, and you will soon realize that when it comes to choosing a type of protein powder we really are spoiled for choice.
 There are literally thousands of different types of protein powder available for purchase, all of which boast a number of different benefits and claim that they are the perfect protein powder available on the market.

 It is because there is so much choice, and so many bold claims, surrounding each different type of protein powder that determining which protein powder is the best is extremely difficult—especially if you’re a beginner to the world of protein supplements.
-Which one is better?
-Soy vs whey protein?
+Is soy or whey protein better?

 Something that makes choosing a protein powder even more difficult than it should be is that companies selling protein powder will always manipulate research and state facts that portray their protein product in a positive light, even when this isn’t entirely true.
 The use of research in this way misleads customers, and makes the task of working out which protein powder is the best a near impossible task.
 However, it is far from an impossible task.